cloudability/lascivious/README.md

 ## How to Integrate with your app

 Our service is built on Rails 3 with Devise and Inherited Resources.
-This is how we integrated Kiss Metrics into our app.
+This is how we integrated KISSmetricss into our app.

 ### Everywhere